27 Months Gone: 1967 Imperial Crown Four Door Hardtop – NOW $13,500

 December 8, Update – While this “Classifind” expired recently, given the seller’s history, we suspect may not actually be sold yet.
-For now, we’re labeling this ride “Sold?”
-However, we will keep an eye out for an updated listing.
-In the interim, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.
+For now, we’re labeling this ride “Sold?” until we come across a new listing for this car.

 April 7, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” until we come across a fresh listing.